-- The future of dry and wet spells in Europe: a comprehensive study based on the ENSEMBLES regional climate models provided by Wiley Online Library
+- The future of dry and wet spells in Europe provided by Wegener Center for Climate and Global Change

 Modelling of soil moisture content over the past 60 years suggests that there has been little change at the global level (Sheffield et al., 2012).
 These simulations take account of changes in available energy, humidity and wind speed, but disregard artificial drainage and irrigation practices.
 Also, at the pan-European scale, soil moisture content has not changed significantly since the 1950s (Kurnik et al., 2014b).
 At the sub-continental scale, however, significant trends in summer soil moisture content can be observed (Fig. 1).
 In parts of northern Europe soil moisture content increased; these increases are likely due to increases in precipitation amounts.
 In the Mediterranean region decreases in soil moisture were observed.
 Particularly large changes were recorded in south-eastern Europe, south-western Europe, and southern France.
 However, the model results show significant increases in soil moisture content over western Turkey, reflecting trends opposite to those in the neighbouring region (i.e. south-western Europe).
 These particular trends should be considered with caution due to the low availability of climate data in the region, affecting the accuracy of the modelled trends.